ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

   statistics packages.

-  - For TSV, NULL values are represented by blank fields and are therefore indistinguishable from blank strings, and the Excel dialect of TSV is used.
+  - For TSV, NULL values are represented by blank fields and are therefore indistinguishable from blank strings.
+The Excel dialect of TSV is used.
     If you want to read TSV files into R, try:

     .. code-block:: R